George Chapla

-Ethnically Ukrainian, Chapla graduated from Union High School in 1968.
+Ethnically Ukrainian and raised in Union Township, Union County, New Jersey, Chapla graduated from Union High School in 1968.
 He attended Montclair State University, playing on the men's soccer team from 1968 to 1971.
 In 1974, Chapla turned professional with the Rhode Island Oceaneers.
 He spent the 1975 season with the Hartford Bicentennials of the North American Soccer League.
-On August 28, 1975, he scored a goal for the U.S. Olympic soccer team in a 4-2 loss to Mexico in a 1976 Summer Olympics qualification game.
-The U.S. failed to qualify for the tournament.
+On August 28, 1975, he scored a goal for the U.S. Olympic soccer team in a 4–2 loss to Mexico in a 1976 Summer Olympics qualification game.
+The U.S. team failed to qualify for the tournament there.
 He also played on the 1975 U.S. Pan American Games soccer team.

 He coached the Union High School freshmen soccer team in the mid-2000s.